cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-2.md

 The default [shader](https://docs.unity3d.com/ScriptReference/Shader.html) assigned to the `VideoScreen` object needs to be replaced with an `Unlit/Texture` shader.
 This will remove the need for the screen to be lit by an in-game light.

 We will then assign the `videoTexture` created earlier as the texture for the `VideoScreen`.
+This will allow us to access to pixel data for the current video frame.

 We can adjust the dimensions of the `VideoScreen` object by updating it's [localScale](https://docs.unity3d.com/ScriptReference/Transform-localScale.html) attribute.